SoheilAlimadadi/crud/README.md

 This will create a virtual environment and install all the required dependencies specified in the `pyproject.toml` file.

-the venv should be activated but if it doesn't, run the following command:
+after that, run the following command:

 ```bash
 poetry shell